-Most well-established exterior companies have their own employees and a team of experienced and verified workers.
+Most well-established exterior companies have their own employees and a team of experienced/verified workers.
 Make sure that the company you hire isn’t sub-contracting to other workers in order to save themselves a bit of time and money.

 What Services Are They Experienced In?

-Sometimes a company will promise anything service a customer asks for.
-It’s important to double-check and prove that they are experienced in each specific service they are offering to provide.
+Sometimes a company will promise any service a customer asks for, but it’s important to double-check to prove that they are experienced in each specific service they are offering to provide.
 For example, an exteriors company may be experienced with vinyl siding, but not experienced at all with stone.
 Or they may be competent with installing asphalt shingles, but not metal roofing.

-Make sure to ask about the specific materials and products they use and verify they have the tools and experience to do the job well.
+Make sure to ask about the specific materials & products that they use and verify they have the tools & experience to do the job well.

 What Are Their Costs?

-The price point of your job is obviously an important consideration.
-It’s best to get a few quotes to compare both products and cost.
+The price point of your job is obviously an important consideration, so it’s best to get a few quotes to compare both products & cost.
 If you see huge price differences between quotes, this is a good opportunity to do some further digging.

-Ask the companies why their prices are what they are.
-Why are they so much cheaper or so much more expensive than their competitors.
+Consider asking why their prices are what they are as well as why they may be so much cheaper or so much more expensive than their competitors.

-Price-points too low are not always great as you generally get what you pay for.
-But you also want to make sure the company you choose doesn’t price gauging you because they know you’re not looking around.
+Generally, price-points that are too low prove the age-old “you get what you pay for”, but you also want to make sure the company you choose doesn’t price gauge because they know that you need to get this work done.

-If the company can’t give you a good answer why they’re priced higher or lower than the competition, that’s a red flag.
+If the company can’t give you a good answer as to why they’re priced lower or higher than the competition, that’s a red flag.